Qatir (syrup)

-Qatir, or attar (Arabic: قَطْر) is a type of sweet syrup used in the preparation of Middle Eastern desserts.
+Qatir, qatr, sheera or attar (Arabic: قَطْر) is a type of sweet syrup used in the preparation of Middle Eastern desserts.
 It is made of primarily sugar and water, and is reduced slightly until somewhat golden and thicker.
 It is sometimes accented by steeping additional flavorings such as lemon juice, rose water or oil, or attar (a rose-hinted plant of similar name).
 It is an essential addition to many Arab desserts, and is added cold or at room temperature to a hot dessert after it is baked.

 Name

 Qatir is also referred to as sheera (شيرة), or as sharbat (sometimes sherbet) (شربات) in Egyptian Arabic.

 The name qatir is derived from the Arabic ʿutur (عطور) meaning "aromas".

 History

-According to historian Gil Marks, the practice of adding sweet syrup to unsweetened desserts dates back to late antiquity, when honey was use in place of sugar in Persian cooking.
+According to historian Gil Marks, the practice of adding sweet syrup to unsweetened desserts dates back to late antiquity, when honey was used in place of sugar in Persian cooking.

 The 15th Century book Kanz al-fawāʾid contained a recipe for a syrup made by boiling honey and lemon juice in water, it also contains recipes for jullāb sugar-syrup, made by boiling sugar in water.